 Bonus perks for overseas travelers

 Like other PenFed credit cards, the PenFed Platinum Rewards Visa Signature® Card charges no foreign transaction fees.
 That can make a big budgetary difference to military personnel deployed overseas, saving between 3 and 5 percent on every transaction compared to most credit cards.
 PenFed also includes comprehensive travel accident insurance for members and their families traveling on itineraries purchased with this card.

 How the PenFed Platinum Rewards Visa Signature® Card compares to other gas credit cards

 The big banks' best gas credit cards can't stand up to the PenFed Platinum Rewards Visa Signature® Card.
 Although cards from Chase, American Express (American Express is a CardRatings advertiser) and Discover offer occasional 5 percent rebates on U.S gas purchases, their offers usually expire after a few months or come with spending caps.
 Most co-branded gas cards top off their rebates at about 3 percent, while requiring you to track down a participating gas station.
 PenFed doesn't restrict members' earning potential on their 5 point gas rewards.
 In fact, the promotional materials for this account advise cardholders to use their cards as much as possible to earn extra rewards.

-If you spend more on supermarket purchases than on fuel, you could squeeze out a better overall return from the Blue Cash Preferred® Card from American Express card, which offers a whopping 6 percent back at U.S. grocery stores; however, that card caps your bonus spending at $6,000 per year, knocking you back to 1 percent after that.
+If you spend more on supermarket purchases than on fuel, you could squeeze out a better overall return from the Blue Cash Preferred® Card from American Express card, which offers a whopping 6 percent back at U.S. supermarkets; however, that card caps your bonus spending at $6,000 per year, knocking you back to 1 percent after that.
 The typical American household spends about $7,800 on groceries annually, according to government statistics.